martinthomson/http-miser/draft-thomson-http-miser.md

   message that is both signed by a particular sender and encrypted toward a particular recipient does not imply that the message was originally constructed by that sender to be sent to that recipient.
-If separately applied, the outermost signature or encryption can be replaced [DAVIS].
+If separately applied, the outermost signature or encryption can be replaced {{DAVIS}}.

 This document defines a signature scheme with a narrow scope, the intent being to provide the ability to use signatures for integrity protection without